-6.1.2 Quality issues
+- 6.1.2 Quality issues - 6.2 Missing data periods

 Please see the chapter 9.0.

 7.0 REFERENCE REQUIREMENTS

 Original data was collected and is provided within the framework of GAME/CAMP Tibet Scientific and Technological Research Project, funded by the Ministry of Education, Culture, Sports, Science and Technology; the Japan Science and Technology Agency; the Frontier Research System for Global Change; the Japan Aerospace Exploration Agency; the Chinese Academy of Sciences; and the Chinese Academy of Meteorological Sciences.